argent0/haskell-ml-benchmark/result/main.md

 **MonadST, STArray & IArray**

-The first implementation performs vector operations an IArray parametrized by the its number of elements:
+The second implementation performs vector operations using an `IArray` parametrized by its number of elements:

 ```haskell
 data Vector :: Nat -> * where